 So, is live chat winning the customer service game over chatbots?

-We’ve gathered some top reasons why chatbot together with live chat can offer better engagement experience.
+We’ve gathered some top reasons why chatbot together with live chat can offer a better engagement experience.

-One of the top benefit of deploying chatbot is freeing up yourself from doing repetitive task like answering FAQs or helping customers with common case scenarios without involving human being.
-Psychologically, humans do find frustrating to answer the same set of queries again and again.
-This automatically saves resources and energy of business.
+One of the top benefits of deploying chatbot is freeing up yourself from doing repetitive tasks like answering FAQs or helping customers with common case scenarios without involving a human being.
+Psychologically, humans do find it frustrating to answer the same set of queries again and again.
+By automating such rote tasks, a business can save time, resources and energy.

 Chatbots are like Frontman for your business.
 They are the mouthpiece of your business, they converse with the customers and build trust for your brand.
 More importantly, they are not biased and user experience is always unified.

-The 24x7 availability of chatbots makes them some sort of marvel’s comics character with super natural power.
-They never need a coffee break, never sleeps, never sick and never take a vacation.
+The 24x7 availability of chatbots makes them some sort of marvel’s comics character with supernatural power.
+They never need a coffee break, never sleeps, never get sick and never take a vacation.
 Wow!

-A worth mentioning application would be implantation e-commerce chatbot serves thousands of customers simultaneously, making their shopping easy at any given point of time.
+A worth mentioning application would be the implantation of a chatbot on the e-commerce chatbot.
+It can serve thousands of customers simultaneously, making their shopping easy at any given point of time.

 Every business strives hard to save resources.
 Instead of recruiting, training and paying multiple agents for the customer support, chatbots offer excellent alternative way to deploy less resources and bring more automation to the overall process and improve productivity.

 Are you sure your chatbot knows everything!
 You’re wrong.
-No matter how sophisticated your chatbot’s AI and machine learning capabilities are or how much attention you’ve paid to design it’s dialogue flow, there are moments when it makes a mistake.
+No matter how sophisticated your chatbot’s AI and machine learning capabilities are or how much attention you’ve paid to design its dialogue flow.
+There are moments when it can make a mistake.
 In some cases, these moments aren’t even the chatbot’s fault and are more so related to users not using the chatbot correctly or having false expectations regarding what it offers as a service.

-During those critical moments, having a human agent as a backup will help business ensure that users are taken care of regardless who’s mistake it was.
+During those critical moments, having a human agent as a backup will help businesses ensure that users are taken care of regardless whose mistake it was.

-You can see quite clearly that over the past several years especially after 2017 there’s been skyrocketing growth.
+You can see quite clearly that over the past several years especially after 2017 there’s been skyrocketing growth in chatbot searches.
 You might notice slight dips but for the most part, the search volume for this niche is pretty stable.